browserengineering/book/book/visual-effects.md

         self.a = new_a
 ```

-Here the destination pixel `self` is modified to blend in the source
+Here, the destination pixel `self` is modified to blend in the source
 pixel `source`.
 The mathematical expressions for the red, green, and
 blue color channels are identical, and basically average the source
 and destination colors, weighted by alpha.[^source-over-example] You